 Radius – Specifies the radius for rounded corners when the texture is used as a bump map.
 This value is always expressed in world units.
 For more information, see the Radius example below.

-Consider same object only – When enabled, rounded corners are produced only along edges that belong to the same object to which the map has been applied.
-When disabled, rounded corners are produced along edges formed when the object intersects other objects in the scene.
-For more information, see the Consider Same Object Only example below.
+Same object only – Produces rounded corners only along edges that belong to the same object to which the map is applied.
+When disabled, produces rounded corners along edges formed when the object intersects other objects in the scene.
+For more information, see the Same Object Only example below.

 Corners – Specifies the types of corners to which rounded edges will be applied.
 For more information, see the Corners example below.